NixOS/rfcs/rfcs/0145-doc-strings.md

 In general, we needed the following:

-1. General format for doc-strings.
+1. General format for doc-comments.
 2. Format for headings and the allowed content.

 > It would be nice if this could be close to the markdown format.